metacommunities/metacommunities/analysis/idea_log.md

 ## Mon 19 Dec 2016 11:28:46 GMT
 - news accounts of  Github losing millions see [@Newcomer_2016] -- the de-centralised workforce is costing too much!
 Billboards going up in SF.
 Also the rise of the competitors -- gitlab, bitbucket -- more focused on corporate;
 - also GoogleComputer has announced all the stackoverflow data is now on GoogleBigQuery

+## Mon 16 Jan 2017 12:11:18 GMT
+- idea: would it be possible to look for all  Github sites that are using CI services?
+How would you do that?
+Is there an event for that?
+Something like WebHooks
+- looking at Github api, but it seems that DeployEvents do not appear in timeline data.
+So won't appear in any bigquery data.
+That means that may be many events that do not appear in the data.
+- so would probably need to use deployment statuses on a set of repos: e.g. https://developer.github.com/v3/repos/deployments/#list-deployment-statuses
+- also started looking at travis-ci api, and what it offers (not much), and then got distracted into setting up ci for my own projects, which is not the point at the moment.
+So shutting down now!